lotherk/tmpl/README.md

      not encouraged unless you are really sure!

      STDERR is never written to tmpl its buffer.

+EXAMPLES
+     A typical use case would be running (neo)mutt with multiple accounts using a single configuration file.

+	   tmpl -r 'neomutt -F %f' -e ACCOUNT=k@hiddenbox.org ~/.mutt/mutt-gen-config.sh

+     This will pass ~/.mutt/mutt-gen-config.sh, which is a script that generates a mutt configuration file, to /bin/sh.
+All output mutt-gen- config.sh generates will be written to a mkstemp(3) file which is then read by neomutt.
+Since neomutt is called by tmpl via -r, tmpl automatically deletes the generated mkstemp(3) file as soon as neomutt exits.

+     The same example could also be written as:

+	   neomutt -F $(tmpl -e ACCOUNT=k@hiddenbox.org
+	   ~/.mutt/mutt-gen-config.sh)

+     but in this case tmpl can not remove the mkstemp(3) file since it never knows when neomutt exits.
+A better approach would be something like

+	   CFG=$(tmpl -e ACCOUNT=k@hiddenbox.org ~/.mutt/mutt-gen-config.sh)
+	   neomutt -F $CFG; rm -f $CFG

+     or

+	   neomutt -F $(tmpl -d 5 -e ACCOUNT=k@hiddenbox.org ~/.mutt/mutt-gen-config.sh)

+     will give neomutt 5 seconds (via -d) to read the config from mkstemp(3) file, which gets then deleted.

+     Try the following example in your terminal:

+	   cat $(tmpl -p /bin/echo 'this is a test')

+     or
+	   tmpl -r 'cat %f' -p /bin/echo 'this is still a test'

+     This should give you a basic overview of what tmpl can do for you.

 BUGS
      The parser for -r is pretty bad so don't try to use any fancy shell